mechalas/SMF-RPG-DiceRoller/README.md

 ## Requirements

-This mod supports SMF 2.0.x and has been tested on 2.0.15.
+This mod supports SMF 2.0.x and 2.1.x

 ## Basic Usage